 3) Big Brother and the Holding Company – Cheap Thrills is a raw, ragged and sloppy, and great.
 Here’s one of its key tracks, “Ball and Chain.”

 4) Don Henley – I Can’t Stand Still.
 Henley’s solo debut was released on August 16th of this month.
-“Talking to the Moon” is a gem that would’ve been at home on any Eagles album.
+“You Better Hang Up” is a currently the only song from it that’s available on YouTube…

 5) Kim Wilde – “Kids in America.”
 Although Kim’s self-titled debut was released in the U.K. in June 1981, it didn’t land on these shores until April of ’82; and I wouldn’t buy it until September ’82 – I’m including it here because of the month’s limited purchases.
 It’s a good-great album, and the title tune remains as relevant as ever.